fengxia41103/myblog/content/workspace/openstack/ironic.md

 Now let's see how this commands utilizes various API calls:

-## Step 1: Read basic information from Keystone
+## Read basic information from Keystone

 + Service: Keystone
 + Method: `GET`